cerc-io/ts-nitro/packages/example-web-app/README.md

 * Refresh the apps for enabling logs

-* Call methods `nitro.setupClient('erin')` and `nitro.setupClient('charlie')` separately in the 2 browsers
+* Call methods `setupClient('erin')` and `setupClient('charlie')` separately in the 2 browsers

 * Wait for `New peer found` log in console

-* Call method `nitro.directFund` with address of the other browser client and check logs
+* Call method `nitro.directFund` with address of the other browser client and amount to be allocated

   * For example, call `nitro.directFund` in Erin browser with Charlie's address

     ```
-    nitro.directFund('0x67D5b55604d1aF90074FcB69b8C51838FFF84f8d')
+    nitro.directFund('0x67D5b55604d1aF90074FcB69b8C51838FFF84f8d', 1_000_000)
     ```

   * Final expected log